James Dunwoody Bulloch: Naval service and European agent of Confederacy

-Possible connection to Lincoln assassination plot

-From his base in Great Britain, Bulloch was the financier of many covert Confederate naval operations within the British Empire.
-This aspect of his intelligence operations has eluded the many analysts and historians who have studied the Canadian elements of the conspiracy to assassinate President Abraham Lincoln.

-In late 1864, the Confederate States Secretary of the Navy, Stephen Mallory, ordered Bulloch to write a check drawn on "secret funds" to Patrick Martin, a Confederate blockade runner operating from Canada.
-These funds were intended to support the plot to kidnap Abraham Lincoln.
-Martin's project later evolved into a successful assassination plot.
-Captain Martin and his ship were lost in a storm in December 1864, as he was en route to Maryland with supplies for John Wilkes Booth.

-When John Surratt, the last surviving member of the Lincoln assassination conspiracy, arrived in Liverpool in 1865, there is no evidence he contacted Bulloch, who kept a very low profile.

 After the war

 As Confederate secret agents, James and Irvine Bulloch were not included in the general amnesty that the federal government approved after the Civil War.
 They decided to stay in Liverpool, where they became quite successful as cotton importers and brokers.

-During the 1880s, a young Theodore Roosevelt, known as T.R., persuaded his "Uncle Jimmie" Bulloch to write and publish an account of his activities during the Civil War.
+During the 1880s, a young Theodore Roosevelt, known as T. R., persuaded his "Uncle Jimmie" Bulloch to write and publish an account of his activities during the Civil War.
 The Secret Service of the Confederate States in Europe was published in two volumes in 1883.
-T.R. wrote to his mother telling of his success with the project saying, "I have persuaded him [James Bulloch] to publish a work which only he possesses the materials to write."
+T. R. wrote to his mother telling of his success with the project saying, "I have persuaded him [James Bulloch] to publish a work which only he possesses the materials to write."
 In return, Uncle Jimmie spent considerable time schooling his energetic nephew on the operations of wind-powered ships in the Age of Sail and explained much about ship-to-ship fighting tactics, as Theodore had no personal experience or training in early 19th-century naval warfare.
 Roosevelt drew from this tutoring, and his long hours spent in libraries researching the official records of the U.S. Navy, for his book The Naval War of 1812.

 Theodore Roosevelt on the Bullochs

 In 1905, the height of reconciliation between the North and the South, incumbent President Theodore Roosevelt toured the South.
-After spending October 19 in North Carolina and skipping South Carolina, Roosevelt visited Roswell, Georgia the next day.
+After spending October 19 in North Carolina and skipping South Carolina, Roosevelt visited Roswell, Georgia, the next day.
 He spoke to the citizens as his "neighbors and friends" and concluded his remarks as follows:

 In Roosevelt's autobiography, he mentions the Bullochs as follows:

 Later years

-James died in Liverpool at the home of his daughter and son-in-law at 76 Canning Street, Canning, Liverpool, England, in 1901, at the age of 77.
+James died in Liverpool at the home of his daughter and son-in-law at 76 Canning Street, Liverpool, England, in 1901, at the age of 77.
 His headstone in Liverpool's Toxteth Park Cemetery bears the inscription: "An American by birth, an Englishman by choice".